RainbowMiner/RainbowMiner/README.md

 - Add Arguments=`/c "C:\Users\RainbowMiner\Desktop\current-version\Start.bat"`
 - Start In=`C:\Users\RainbowMiner\Desktop\current-version\`

+Use `StartWD.bat` (or `StartWDHidden.bat`) instead of `Start.bat`, if you want RainbowMiner to be restarted automatically after a crash (see section WATCHDOG START SCRIPTS).

 ### How do I add RainbowMiner's start script to crontab on Linux for autostart?

 As the user that will be running RainbowMiner, edit the crontab file using `crontab -e`.